lheaj/slate-waves/content/Miscellaneous/The Juridical System.md

-A similar set of rulesets imposed across all the islands emerged after the [Cataclysm](History/Cataclysm.md).
+A similar set of rulesets imposed across all the islands within the [[Slate Waves]], emerged after [The Cataclysm](The%20Cataclysm.md).

 The system is funded via contribution of the private community.